Why should Kentuckians consider earthquake insurance?

 Earthquake insurance at Kentucky Farm Bureau

 Should an earthquake ever hit Kentucky, a regular homeowner’s policy written through Kentucky Farm Bureau Insurance would not cover the damage.
-However, we’re proud to offer exceptional earthquake coverage as a registered coverholder for Lloyd’s of London, the world’s specialist in the insurance and reinsurance market.
+However, we’re proud to offer exceptional earthquake coverage as a registered coverholder for Lloyd’s, the world’s specialist in the insurance and reinsurance market.
 This collaboration provides KFB insureds with the sound, trusted financial backing of an international company, but with the convenience of local service.
 In the event of an earthquake, KFB's local claims staff would work with members to resolve their claims.

 >> Interested in earthquake coverage through KFB Insurance?
 Click here to speak to your hometown agency.